 Sampling & Sampling Distributions

 Ideally, when we take some sample of a population it’s unbiased, that is, we can take some measurement from the sample such as a mean value, and that value is in fact the same as the population-level value.
 If we don’t collect our sample properly, it’s possible that we systematically over or underestimate our population parameter of interest, hence making our estimate biased.
-It’s useful to think of some examples of when our sampling protocol might yeild biased samples.
-Say we want to know the mean size of Anoles in the Carribean.
+It’s useful to think of some examples of when our sampling protocol might yield biased samples.
+Say we want to know the mean size of Anoles in the Caribbean.
 If our sampling method was to do ground observations of Anoles that we could see on a gridded sampling site, it’s likely we’re more likely to see, and therefore sample, Anoles that are more brightly coloured, and ones that are lower down in trees or on the ground.
 Is this a problem for our subsequent statistical calculations?
-Well, only if we know that our sample is biased and a) we don’t do anyuthing to change our sampling protocol, and/or b) we don’t account for it in our statistical models/tests.
+Well, only if we know that our sample is biased and a) we don’t do anything to change our sampling protocol, and/or b) we don’t account for it in our statistical models/tests.

-Why is this imporant from a statistical perspective?
+Why is this important from a statistical perspective?
 Well, the methods we present in this section usually rely on a random sample of the population.
 Now in reality sometimes a random sample is impossible, and we work with data that have known limitations.
 An interesting example of this in an observational sample context is camera trap data.
-There are known biases (the interested reader can refer to this paper on the subject) in camera trap data, but, wildlife researchers who have no choice but to use these data have come up with cleaver methods to account for these biases statistically.
+There are known biases (the interested reader can refer to this paper on the subject) in camera trap data, but, wildlife researchers who have no choice but to use these data have come up with clever methods to account for these biases statistically.
 These techniques are outside the scope of this manual, but are interesting nonetheless.

 Since dealing with biased samples is difficult, we will constrain our discussion of sampling to random samples, the premise on which a great many common statistical tests are based.